Milosson/Hangman/README.md

 ## Technologies
- - Python 3.12.2 - Game logics core language for this project<br>
+ - Python 3.12.2: The core language for implementing game logics in this project<br>
- - GitHub Git version 2.43.2 - Version control platform for hosting the project.<br>
+ - GitHub Git version 2.43.2: Version control platform used for hosting and collaborative development.<br>
- - Heroku - Deployment platform for this project.
+ - Heroku: Deployment platform for hosting this project.
- - README.md - The markdown file including all project documentations.<br>
+ - README.md: The markdown file serves as comprehensive documentation, encapsulating essential information about this project <br>
- - Replit and VScode as testing ground both local and IDE.
+ - Replit and VScode: Used as testing grounds, providing both local and integrated development environment (IDE) testing..
- - Cacoo for flowchart
+ - Cacoo: Utilized for creating the project's flowchart.
- - Am I Responsive for the mockups.
+ - Am I Responsive: Creating the the responsive mockups.
- - CI Python Linter for validation of code.
+ - CI Python Linter: Used for code validation, ensuring adherence to PEP8 standards and maintaining code quality.
- <br><details><summary>Modules</summary>
+ <br><h4><details><summary>Modules</summary>
    - random<br>
    - os<br>
    - string<br>